Computer Vision Applications Examples Across Different Industries

 Manufacturing quality control

-Computer Vision applications in manufacturing quality assurance became the booming use case and are directly connected to the new wave of process automation.
+Computer Vision applications in manufacturing quality assurance have become a booming use case and are directly connected to the new wave of process automation.
 Availability of cameras and the ability to install them on the most machinery enables to automate the quality control (which can, according to some reports, take up to the 10-15% operation cost) on most of the production and even more importantly, in some places that are usually unfit for human access.

-Computer Vision control does not have a margin of human error and doesn’t get bored of repetitive routine tasks, making it an ideal choice for the constant production monitoring and reducing resulting product defects share to the possible minimum.
+Computer Vision control does not have a margin of human error and doesn’t get bored with repetitive routine tasks, making it an ideal choice for the constant production monitoring and reducing resulting product defects to the possible minimum.

 Steelworking

-One of the most prominent applications developed in quality control is the example of Computer Vision usage in the steelmaking industry.
+One of the most prominent uses of computer vision is in the steelmaking industry.
 Traditional quality checking here required many hours of manual work of highly-qualified employees, which ineffectively distributed the workload.

-This was one of the first industries to turn attention to the Computer Vision applications, and it already counts decades of improvement.
-Right now, all of the world’s biggest steelmaking companies are in the various stages of automatic defect detection implementation.
+This was one of the first industries to turn attention to Computer Vision applications, and it already counts decades of improvement.
+Right now, all of the world’s biggest steelmaking companies are in various stages of automatic defect detection implementation with the help of a custom computer vision development company.

-Steel surface defect inspection is one of the most crucial quality control procedures, but the full manual inspection is impossible due to enormous production.
-The previous solutions were selective inspections or real-time operator review, which was ineffective on a high-speed line.
+Steel surface defect inspection is one of the most crucial quality control procedures, but the full manual inspection is impossible due to the enormous production.
+The previous solutions were selective inspections or real-time operator review, which were ineffective on a high-speed line.

 Picture 2.
 Different classes of defects on the steel surface // NEU surface defect database